wrist mechanics online course featured image

 HackMotion

-The HackMotion wrist sensor can determine the exact wrist angles you need in order to square the clubface at impact.
+The HackMotion wrist sensor can determine the exact wrist angles you need to square the clubface at impact.

 One of the key pieces of data that HackMotion has given us is that professional golfers do a very good job of squaring their clubface to the path long before they get to impact.